 Professor Katona (psychiatrist) via assistant Sarah Talbot firstname.lastname@example.org

 Dr Juliet Cohen (GP and Head of Doctors at Freedom from Torture – able to document physical signs of torture and ill treatment – email@example.com

 Freedom from Torture, referrals: freedomfromtorture.org

 Helen Bamber Foundation: helenbamber.org/referrals/

 To assess whether an individual has been a victim of modern slavery:

 Ms Klara Skrivankova email@example.com

-ECPAT UK – email@example.com – ECPAT only does reports for those who are children or who were trafficked as children.
+ECPAT UK – firstname.lastname@example.org – ECPAT only does reports for children or those who were trafficked as children.

 To comment on organised criminal networks and their links with human trafficking.

 Steve Harvey – email@example.com – expert on Albanian trafficking cases, especially commenting on disclosure by Albanian Ministry of Interior.